Jerry Berndt

 Detroit | 1970Information requestRenseignements

-Gelatin silver print, 24 x 36 cm, edition of 10
+Gelatin silver print, 24 x 36 cm

 Milwaukee, Wisconsin Information requestRenseignements